dorathyofoha/azure-network-protocols/README.md

 <h2>Actions and Observations</h2>

 <p>
 First, I created two VMs on Azure.
-One machine was a Linux machine and the other was a Windows 10 machine.
+The first machine was a Linux VM and the second was a Windows 10 VM.
 Both has two CPUs and were on the same VNET.
 After that, I downloaded Wireshark on Windows Machine.
 Here's a link to download Wireshark: https://www.wireshark.org/download.html.
 Once, it was installed, I opened Wireshark and filtered for ICMP Traffic only.
 ICMP is a network layer protocol that relays messages concerning network connection issues.
 Ping uses this protocol.
 Ping tests connectivity between hosts.
 When I filtered Wireshark to only capture ICMP packets and ping the private IP address of the Linux machine I visually saw the packets on Wireshark.
 </p>
 <p>
 <img src="https://i.imgur.com/iFYdOiV.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>